r3mko/PicoBoot-DX/README.md

 # PicoBoot-DX

+PicoBoot-DX is a drop-in replacement for the original PicoBoot.
+It’s open source, lightweight, and now compatible with all Raspberry Pi Pico variants and compatible with the original PicoBoot payloads.

 * Supports all Pico boards: Pico, Pico W, Pico 2, and Pico 2 W
-* It includes the latest gekkoboot
+* Bundled with the latest [gekkoboot](https://github.com/redolution/gekkoboot)
-* Supports PicoBoot payloads: gekkoboot_pico.uf2, swiss_rXXXX.uf2, ...
+* Compatible with PicoBoot payloads: gekkoboot_pico.uf2, swiss_rXXXX.uf2, ...
-* Smaller UF2 file (~140K) for Pico and Pico 2
+* Compact UF2 size (~140K) for Pico and Pico 2

 #
 # Original README: